solvmanifold/LatentTrader/README.md

-# LatentTrader
+# Trading Advisor

-A machine learning-powered trading assistant that generates actionable, short-term trading playbooks designed to beat the market.
-The system leverages both traditional technical analysis features and modern ML models to create, test, and iterate on predictive models.
+A Python-based trading advisor that generates technical analysis and trading recommendations.

 ## Features